woximorks/beardbrosdumpsters/README.md

         - Logic to ensure user is signed in before creating a rented_dumpster

 9. Front-end Updates using ChatGPT
     - 9.1 Nav logo updated
     - 9.2 News & Events header created
     - 9.3 Seed file updated to move some of the content around
     - 9.4 Home view updated to remove unnecessary bloat
     - 9.5 Simple flex CSS added
+    - 9.6 Removed ability to create a rented dumpster